bhammy27/Building-Legos-Legacy/README.md

 ## Analysis
 - From 1950 to 2017 Lego produced averaged **28698** parts per year with **2016** having the highest average with **150834** individual parts.
 In **1959** Lego produced the lowest average parts with **65** parts.
 - Lego produced the most sets, **713 set** in **2014**.
-The **3 sets** released in **1960** marked the lowest sets relased per year.
+The **3 sets** released in **1960** marked the lowest sets released per year.
 - An interesting trend appears when comparing the yearly production vs the average production.

 ![image](https://github.com/bhammy27/Building_Legos_Legacy/assets/154477061/f94578e9-02a6-4b00-bc0b-a1654fe79b1e)

-Lets divide the timeline into two blocks to invistagate the increased production from 1998 onward.
+Let's divide the timeline into two blocks to investigate the increased production from 1998 onward.
 We will consider the time up to 1997 one block and the time after another block.
 - From 1950 up to and including 1997 Lego produced an average of just over 61 sets per year.
 The new average sets per year is almost 1/3rd less* than the 176.9 average sets produced per year from 1950-2017.
-- The average sets produced annualy from 1998 up to and including 2017 increases to **426.1**, almost 2.5 times as many average sets per year.
+- The average sets produced annually from 1998 up to and including 2017 increases to **426.1**, almost 2.5 times as many average sets per year.
 What created such a large increase?

 ### With Legos Star Wars Strikes Back!
 - In 1999 Lego produced its first Star Wars themed set to take advantage of the release of Star Wars Episode 1 and resurgent popularity of the Star Wars Trilogy.
 - Lego produced **635** total Star Wars sets since 1999 with over 60 sets a year released in 2012, 2014, 2016 alone.
 - During 2014, Lego released **62** sets.
-That markes the most Star Wars sets released in one year.
+That marks the most Star Wars sets released in one year.
 - The Star Wars Episode 4/5/6 edition released in 2005 has **11169** parts, making it the largest Star Wars set produced

 ## Recommendations to build the next generational toy
 1. Create a toy that is extremely simple to play with.
-Anyone can connect lego bricks.
+Anyone can stack Lego bricks.
 2. Encourage the child to use their creativity and create a toy, such as a car, that they can play with when they become bored stacking bricks.
-3. Create an timeless toy which can be connected to pop culture trends such as movies and tv shows.
+3. Create a timeless toy which can be connected to pop culture trends such as movies and tv shows.